DeepModelingHackathon/Hackathon2021/README.md

 3.Try to improve the efficiency of searching neighbors.
 #### Possible solution：
 1.Use **MPI, openMP or CUDA** to accelerate the efficiency of the code.

+#### Get Start:
+You can see [here](https://github.com/deepmodeling/abacus-develop/tree/reconstruction) for coding instruction, and `reconstruction` branch is where you accomplish this project.
+The code to be edited might mainly lies in `abacus-develop/source/module_neighbor` in `reconstruction` branch.
+Be aware of **online tutorial of ABACUS** coming soon, and we will inform you in the **wechat group** one week before the talk, which is important for those who choose ABACUS relevant projects.

+#### Dataset&Materials:
+1.Small dataset: example dataset in code package: `abacus-develop/tests/501_NO_neighboring_GaAs512/`, you can also download here: [501_NO_neighboring_GaAs512.zip](H2/501_NO_neighboring_GaAs512.zip).

+2.Challenge dataset: C262144-neighbor, download here: [C262144-neighbor.zip](H2/C262144-neighbor.zip).

+#### Scoring point:
+1.The correctness of the implementation;

+2.The efficiency of the code compared with the standard ABACUS procedure.

+#### Submit:
+A zip file which contains:

+1.a report detailing the process of the experiment;

+2.a copy of code that can run directly.
 <br>
 <br>